miqui/Beapi-API-Framework/README.md

 Fully reactive api framework providing automation and simplification of api's for scale.
 Some features include:

-- **automated batching:** all endpoints all batchable by default with AUTH ROLES assignable torestrict.
+- **automated batching:** all endpoints are batchable by default with AUTH ROLES assignable to restrict access.
 Batching can also be TOGGLED to turn this feature ON/OFF per endpoint.

 - **api abstraction of communication logic:** communication logic is abstraction from business logic (or 'resource manager') to allow for easier automation, better communication, CPU bound processing and sharing of IO flow with processes/application in a distributed architecture